Constitution of the Southern Counties Amateur Bands Association

 All meetings shall be chaired by the scaba Chairperson.
 In the absence of the Chairperson, the Executive Committee shall nominate a suitable replacement.

-Should a vote be required, each Member shall have 1 vote.
 Executive Committee Members shall also have one vote each, regardless of the number of positions held.
-If an Executive Committee Member is also the representative of a Member band, they shall have 2 votes: one for their band and one in their own right.
+If an Executive Committee Member is also the representative of a Member band, they shall have 2 votes (ie: one for their band and one as a member of the Executive Committee).

 All votes will go with a simple majority.
 The Chairperson shall have a casting vote if required.